Attention Deficit Hyperactivity Disorder Conference

 This meeting was a breath of fresh air as leaders were chosen for their ability to present new and old, yet more unaccepted, ideas on the causes of this ever-growing problem seen in children.
-In California the data shows a greater than 2000% increase in ADHD.
+In California, the data shows a greater than 2000% increase in ADHD.
 This figure stresses the importance of this problem.
 Although genetics play an important role in the cause of ADHD, environmental factors are also important in its expression and it’s here that I was especially interested.

 One very important paper was that of Drs.
-Bellanti and Sabri who showed that the presence of patches of lymphoid hyperplasia in the ileum or small bowel of these children was identical to that reported by Andrew Wakefield of England in children with Autism.
-Dr. Sabri said it mirrored that of Crohn’s Disease or inflammation disease of bowel.
+Bellanti and Sabri showed that the presence of patches of lymphoid hyperplasia in the ileum or small bowel of these children was identical to that reported by Andrew Wakefield of England in children with Autism.
+Dr. Sabri said it mirrored that of Crohn’s Disease or inflammation disease of the bowel.

 What researchers are finding and reporting in 1999 only supports what older physicians and members of the American Academy of Environmental Medicine have been saying for years — food sensitivity is a major factor in the behavior and learning of not only children but adults as well.
 Billy Crook, one of the co-sponsors of the meeting and author of several books on the role of yeast in the cause of behavior and learning problems, was finally vindicated.

-An incidental, though pertinent, paper was sited by Wickens, K., Clinical Experience in Allergy 1999; 29:766-771 showing that the greater the number of antibiotics given in the first year of life, the greater the risk ratio for onset of asthma and hay fever later in life.
+An incidental, though pertinent, paper was cited by Wickens, K., Clinical Experience in Allergy 1999; 29:766-771 showing that the greater the number of antibiotics given in the first year of life, the greater the risk ratio for onset of asthma and hay fever later in life.
 What is becoming much more obvious though certainly not expected is the overt relationship between the gut and the brain.
 The pieces of the puzzle now fall together and explain what was obvious to physicians of open minds — food sensitivities can alter brain function, affecting thinking, perception, mood, and behavior.
 Those foods that were most frequently eaten were also the ones causing adverse reactions.
-These included milk, wheat, corn, cane sugar, etc. Randolph taught years ago that food addiction was food allergy and vice versa.
+These included milk, wheat, corn, cane sugar, etc. Randolph taught years ago that food addiction was a food allergy and vice versa.
 Additives, also, are more commonly associated with adverse reactions.

-Michael Jacob Ph.D. presented his paper on food, food additives and behavior recommending that parents consider dietary changes (along with behavior therapy) as the first treatment for children with behavior problems, before turning to drugs.
+Michael Jacob Ph.D. presented his paper on food, food additives, and behavior recommending that parents consider dietary changes (along with behavior therapy) as the first treatment for children with behavior problems, before turning to drugs.
 We here at the Center for Occupational & Environmental Medicine strongly agree because in our experience food has always been the most common cause of adverse reactions, though certainly not the only factor.

 The presentation by Steven Schoenthaler added more fuel to the fire in demonstrating the role of inadequate nutrition on behavior.
 His studies were done on inmates of prisons and juvenile delinquency programs.
-When fresh fruits, vegetables and supplementary vitamins and minerals were added to diets of the prisons there was significant reduction in bad behavior.
+When fresh fruits, vegetables, and supplementary vitamins and minerals were added to the diets of the prisons there was a significant reduction in bad behavior.
 Of interest also was an increase of 16 points in I.Q. on average in this population.

 Marvin Boris presented a short but important review of the literature on: Food and Chemical Intolerance – Placebo controlled studies in ADD.
 He pointed out that despite many scientific articles showing a clear relationship between the Attention Deficit Disorders with foods, artificial colors and additives, many professional health organizations have denied the existence of any association.
 He cited 26 references which are included here as a useful reference.
 In 7 controlled studies (19-26) results were positive.
 Blinded challenges, crossover protocols were highly statistically significant in over 390 children with ADD.